 The Health Benefits of Nigella Sativa

 The first recorded use of Nigella Sativa dates back to over 3,000 years ago in ancient Egypt, where it was reportedly used for its ability to alleviate common ailments.
-The seeds were believed to have healing powers and were used to treat everything from digestive issues to respiratory problems.
+Nigella seeds were believed to have healing powers and were used to treat everything from digestive issues to respiratory problems.
 Despite its long history of use, it's only in recent years that scientific research has begun to uncover the full extent of its potential health benefits.

 The History of Nigella Sativa

 For over 3,000 years, Nigella Sativa has been a staple of ancient Egyptian culture, revered for its culinary and medicinal properties.
-The seeds were even used in burial rituals for their supposed protective powers.
+Nigella seeds were even used in burial rituals for their supposed protective powers.
 Ancient Greece's Hippocrates, the father of medicine, also recognized Nigella Sativa's potential and prescribed it for digestive disorders calling it "Melanthion".

 Nigella Sativa was known by various names and had different uses in different cultures.
 It is mentioned in the Gospel of Matthew, the Book of Isaiah, the Chinese called it Hei Zhong Cao and used it to alleviate headaches, toothaches, and indigestion, while in Arabia it was referred to as Habbat Al-Barakah or "the blessed seed," having been mentioned by Prophet Muhammad (PBUH) in Hadith as a seed that can heal every disease except death.